Synonyms and other taxonomic changes

 Adult - head and body yellowish-orange; large silvery-gray patch covers almost the distal half of the forewing and hindwing; hindwing rear edge has several black spots.

-California, Arizona, Texas to South Carolina, north to Michigan and Ontario.
+California, Arizona, Texas to South Carolina, north to Michigan and New Brunswick.

 Adults fly from May to August.

 Paper wasp (Polistinae) larvae.

 that feed on the larvae of paper wasps (Polistinae) including Mischocyttarus